JoachimColine/easy-led-panel/README.md

 It facilitates cable work and makes it easy to handcraft large LED panels such as the ones shown in the <a href="https://www.youtube.com/watch?v=32DB5OOd8oo&ab_channel=JoachimColine">demo</a> video.

 This repository aims to
-- provide a [tutorial](#how-to-build-an-led-panel-with-the-octobridge) for assembling and programming a large LED panel,
+- provide [guidelines](#how-to-build-an-led-panel-with-the-octobridge) for assembling and programming a large LED panel,
 - give public access to the [PCB files](/kicad),
 - suggest some program snippets and ideas for complex animations.